Discourse 37 (Continued)

 Jñānitājñānite tvātmā bhāsasyaiva na cāt manaḥ, tathā ca kathamā bhāsaḥ kūṭastho’smīti buḍhyatām (14).
 Knowing and not knowing the truth as it is, is a character of the reflection of consciousness.
 Kutastha does not have these qualities.
 The immortal Atman that we are, Kutastha as it is called, neither has a desire to know, nor is it in a state of ignorance at any time.
 Who is it that is in ignorance then?
 It is this chidabhasa – consciousness getting reflected through the intellect and becoming an individual personality.
 So only in that condition of reflection there is a possibility of not knowing truth and then aspiring for truth.
 Nāyaṁ doṣaś cidā bhāsaḥ kūṭasthaika svabhāva vān, ābhāsatvā sya mithyā tvāt kūṭasthatvā avaśeṣaṇāt (15).
 Let the seeker go on, therefore, dwelling upon this great truth that Kutastha is unattached, though without its existence even the chidabhasa cannot exist.
 Without its existence, without the light of the Kutastha chaitanya on chidabhasa, ahamkara or ego also cannot exist.
 And the body also cannot move without the light of that Kutastha.
 Though this is the fact, Kutastha is totally detached, as the sun in the sky is totally detached in spite of the fact that all movements in the world are attributable to his existence.

 The abhasa, the reflection, chidabhasa, is an apparent illumination, like a light falling on a mirror.
-The reflection, the conditioning, the characterisation or the limitation of the reflection is caused by the medium through which the reflection takes place – in a mirror, for instance, or here in the case of the individual, the intellect.
-The intellect varies from person to person because the intellect is the residuum of the whole prarabdha of jivas – and so as is the difference in the working of the prarabdha karma of jivas, so is also the feeling of ahamkara different from one another for the same reason.
+The reflection, the conditioning, the characterisation or the limitation of the reflection is caused by the medium through which the reflection takes place – in a mirror, for instance, or here in the case of the individual intellect.
+The intellect varies from person to person because the intellect is the residuum of the old prarabdha of jivas – and so as is the difference in the working of the prarabdha karma of jivas, so is also the feeling of ahamkara different from one another for the same reason.